lightstep/terraform-provider-lightstep/docs/resources/metric_condition.md

 # lightstep_metric_condition (Resource)

 Provides a Lightstep Metric Condition.
-This can be used to create and manage Lightstep Metric Conditions.
+This can be used to create and manage Lightstep Metric Conditions that can contain either metric queries or span queries.

-## Example Usage
+## Example Usage (metric query)

 ```hcl
 resource "lightstep_metric_condition" "beemo-requests" {